 Problem Addressed

 How to enable every apartment in the UK to source energy from renewable sources as part of the UK’s pathway towards net zero carbon.
-A great solution to this is rooftop solar, however, a practical solution for apartments is hard to come by.
+A great solution to this is rooftop solar, however, a practical solution for apartments has historically been hard to come by.

 Case Study